arunkuruvila275/MySQLQueryAI-Frontend/README.md

 `QueryResults.js` displays the generated SQL query and the results of executing the SQL query.
 It also provides an option to explain the SQL query in natural language.

-## Example Workflow

-1. **Connect to the Database**:
-    - Enter your database credentials (username, password, hostname, database name) and click "Connect".
-2. **Enter a Natural Language Query**:
-    - Type your query in plain English into the input field.
-3. **Generate SQL**:
-    - Click the "Generate SQL" button to convert the natural language query into an SQL query.
-4. **Execute SQL**:
-    - Click the "Execute" button to run the generated SQL query and view the results.
-5. **Explain SQL**:
-    - Click the "Explain Query" button under the generated SQL query to get a natural language explanation of the SQL query.

 ## Acknowledgments